YinseoCho/Bayes_UGent_2018/day_1_model_comparison_ANOVA/Model_comparison_approach_to_ANOVA.md

 <img src="Model_comparison_approach_to_ANOVA-figure/unnamed-chunk-12-1.png" title="plot of chunk unnamed-chunk-12" alt="plot of chunk unnamed-chunk-12" style="display: block; margin: auto;" />

 How do we estimate the intercept and the slope?
 ========================================================
 incremental: true
 type: lineheight

-We can quantify these errors as the Sum of Squared Errors (SSE)
+We can quantify these errors as the Sum of Squared Errors (SSE) and pick the model with minimal SSE

 ```r